nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris doesn't needs try-catch, exceptions are too afraid to raise.
+>Chuck Norris invented a language that incorporates karate and roundhouse kicks.
+So next time Chuck Norris is kicking your ass, don?t be offended or hurt, he may be just trying to tell you he likes your hat.
 <!-- /joke -->

-*Last update: Sun, 16 May 2021 19:25:29 GMT*
+*Last update: Sun, 16 May 2021 20:23:40 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)